 Original Review Posted on 31st August 2020

-I was completely unaware of the Helium Technologies and their hotspot until I was approached for this review.
+I was completely unaware of Helium Technologies and its hotspot until I was approached for this review.

 It is an innovative new piece of technology that uses a long list of popular buzzwords to lure you in including blockchain, cryptocurrency, and IoT.
 I am surprised they don't use AI and do something with 5G.

 Looking at the website can make it a little difficult to understand what is going on, some of the content appears to be deliberately complex, appealing to a particular kind of audience.

 Under the LongFi page they have a paragraph stating: